ldaniels528/experiment/README.md

 #### Description

 Qwery exposes a SQL-like query language to extract structured data from a file or REST URL.
+Qwery can be used as an SDK or as a CLI application.

 ### Build Requirements